KardinalAI/gorabbit/README.md

 ```

 It will launch a local RabbitMQ server mapped on port 5672, and the management dashboard will be mapped on
-port 15672 accessible on localhost:15672 with a username "guest" and password "guest"
+port 15672 accessible on localhost:15672 with a username "guest" and password "guest".